ecmwf/metview-python/docs/api/functions/values.rst

          # values in the first field
          first_vals = vals[0]

-         # first value in in first field
+         # first value in the first field
          first_gridpoint = first_vals[0]

          # or equivalently